iotaledger/wallet.rs/wallet/bindings/wasm/README.md

 Unlike Node.js, a few more steps are required to use this in the browser.

-The library loads the compiled Wasm file with an HTTP GET request, so the `wallet_wasm_bg.wasm` file must be copied to the root of the distribution folder.
+The library loads the compiled Wasm file with an HTTP GET request, so the `iota_wallet_wasm_bg.wasm` file must be copied to the root of the distribution folder.

 A bundler such as [webpack](https://webpack.js.org/) or [rollup](https://rollupjs.org/) is recommended.